 - In 2017 RWS performed "I love You to Bits! [and to Pieces]" in the Adelaide Fringe Festival, and "The Raven" in Term 4.

-- In 2018 RWS will again perform at the Adelaide Fringe Festival, performing "Our House" at The Speakeasy in Gluttony on March 13 - 15 at 5pm.
+- In 2018 RWS again performed at the Adelaide Fringe Festival, performing "Our House" at The Speakeasy in Gluttony.

 Running with Scissors is an out of hours Theatre Company run and supported by the Arts Learning Area at Adelaide High School.